Mrivera104/NES_refgenome/Genetic_Diversity/Runs of Homozygosity.md

 Looks like FROH (inbreeding coefficient based on runs of homozygosity) is at 18.7%.
 This is expected, for the northern elephant seal, owing to their past history of overexploitation.
 Let's try another way of calculating ROH...

+# Calculating ROH using PLINK

+Now I'm gonna pivot to using PLINK to run the same analysis and see what happens.
+PLINK utilizes variant called files (VCFs), and within these files we have information on genotypes and other variant information.
+To have gotten a VCF file, we could have put our original bam file through more strigent QC as part of the GATK pipeline, so we'll see how this affects our results.

+Step 1: Convert VCF to PLINK format.
+PLINK needs files from VCFs formatted in a specific way (I need to do more research on what PLINK does...)

+    plink --vcf /scratch1/migriver_CCGP/trim_omnic/variant_call/SRR25478315_bridgetrim.g.vcf.gz --allow-extra-chr  --make-bed --out eseal_bfile

+Step 2: Run ROH analysis with appropriate settings

+    plink --bfile eseal_bfile --allow-extra-chr --homozyg --homozyg-snp 50 --homozyg-kb 100 --homozyg-density 50 --homozyg-gap 1000 --homozyg-window-snp 50 --homozyg-window-het 1 --homozyg-window-missing 5 --homozyg-het 1 --homozyg-group --out eseal_roh